Case Interview Practice

 • Failing to clarify the problem statement.

-• Overlooking external factors affecting profitability.
+• Overlooking external market factors.

-• Ignoring the importance of data validation.
+• Ignoring the importance of data accuracy.

 Practice drills

-• Time yourself to improve speed and efficiency.
+• Time yourself while solving cases to improve efficiency.

-• Seek feedback on your problem-solving process.
+• Seek feedback on your approach and reasoning from peers or mentors.

 Case-type and industry framework adaptation preview